openshift/jenkins-client-plugin/README.md

 Note the [docker related requirements](https://docs.okd.io/latest/dev_guide/managing_images.html#managing-images-mirror-registry-images) when using `oc image mirror`.

 ## You call this documentation?!
 Not exactly.
-This is a brief overview of some of the capabilities of the plugin.
-The details of the API are embedded within the plugin's online documentation within a running Jenkins instance.
+This is a brief overview of some of the capabilities of the plug-in.
+The details of the API are embedded within the plug-in's online documentation within a running Jenkins instance.
 To find it:
 1. Create a new Pipeline Item
 2. Click "Pipeline Syntax" below the DSL text area